Variance-Gated Ensembles: An Epistemic-Aware Framework for Uncertainty Estimation

-Both VGN and pairwise divergence methods satisfy the mean-preserving variance axiom (A3).
+VGN satisfies the EU component of the mean-preserving variance axiom (A3), consistent with pairwise divergence methods.
+The TU component is not satisfied, as suppression of high-variance classes by the gate can reduce total predictive entropy even as epistemic uncertainty increases (see~\hyperref[sec:supp-axiomatic-proofs]{SI~\ref{sec:supp-axiomatic-proofs}}).
 The margin-variance geometry in~\hyperref[subsec:geometry]{Section~\ref{subsec:geometry}} further supports this interpretation.
 Samples with increased ensemble spread are consistently assigned higher VGMU values, even when mean confidence remains high.
 Standard entropy-based decompositions violate axioms A2 and A4, relating to the behavior under uniform predictions and injected noise.
-These violations help explain the weaker alignment and reduced uncertainty mass concentration observed for mutual-information-based epistemic uncertainty in~\hyperref[subsec:mass_concentration]{Section~\ref{subsec:mass_concentration}}.
-In practice, entropy-based measures can overestimate uncertainty in diffuse predictions or underestimate uncertainty when confident predictions mask ensemble disagreement.
-VGN addresses these limitations by suppressing high-variance class probabilities prior to normalization.
-Rather than relying on entropy identities that may not hold under finite sampling, VGN reshapes ensemble predictions using moment-based statistics, providing uncertainty estimates that reflect decision-relevant ambiguity while avoiding quadratic computational costs.
+VGN partially satisfies A2 (with maximal EU attained for vertex-spanning ensembles but not guaranteed for all uniform-mean configurations due to $\mathbf{k}$-dependence) and fully satisfies A4 (AU and TU increase under center-shift).
+These improvements over entropy-based decompositions help explain the weaker alignment and reduced uncertainty mass concentration observed for mutual-information-based epistemic uncertainty in~\hyperref[subsec:mass_concentration]{Section~\ref{subsec:mass_concentration}}.
+VGN addresses these limitations by suppressing high-variance class probabilities prior to normalization, reshaping ensemble predictions using moment-based statistics rather than relying exclusively on entropy identities.

 Invariance to variance-preserving location shifts (A5), satisfied by both pairwise divergence methods and VGN, explains why VGMU remains stable under changes in tail-class disagreement.
 As shown in~\hyperref[subsec:rank]{Section~\ref{subsec:rank}}, this invariance accounts for the divergence between VGMU and full-simplex disagreement measures on CIFAR-100.
 When ensemble members agree on the most likely classes but differ in low-probability regions, pairwise divergences increase substantially, whereas VGMU remains low.
 VGMU is decision-focused, quantifying uncertainty through the margin between the top-ranked classes modulated by predictive variance.
 Disagreement that does not affect the decision boundary is intentionally de-emphasized, aligning uncertainty estimation with selective prediction and human-in-the-loop decision-making.